IvanLebedzeu/calculator/README.md

 # _Calculator_

-#### _Epicodus Project integrating JavaScript with HTML and CSS to create a Calculator, Updated to Include Front End Elements March 25, 2020_
+#### _Epicodus Project integrating JavaScript with HTML and CSS to create a Calculator, Updated to Include Front End Elements, Updated with Refactored Front End Elements March 26, 2020_

 #### By _**Jessica Hvozdovich and DJ Zevenbergen**_
 #### V2 Contributions by _**Mikah Mathews**_
+#### V3 Contributions by _**Ivan Lebedzeu**_

 ## Description

-_This exercise uses Javascript function to perform calculatory acts._
+_This exercise uses Javascript function to perform calculations with additional jQuery button options using forms._

 ## Setup/Installation Requirements